jeremybuehler/jeremybuehler/README.md

 ---

-### 📚 Currently Studying
+### 📚 Actively learning while implementing!
 - **Context Engineering** — Building richer, persistent AI context frameworks
-- **Agents** - Multi-agent mesh design,agent orchestration & operational pipelines
 - **AI Readiness** — Assessing and preparing businesses for AI adoption
-- **AI-Applied** — Practical integration of AI into workflows and products
+- **AI Applied Blueprinting** — Practical integration of AI into workflows and products
+- **Custom Agent Development** - Develop and deploy autonomous, LLM-powered agents to automate complex workflows and drive specific business outcomes
+- **Data Infrastructure & Intelligence** - Intelligent foundation of services in data discovery, cleansing, and contextual modeling.
+- **Human-In-The-Loop Systems** - Implementing hybrid automation with seamless human expert review to ensure quality, compliance, and controlled risk.
+- **AgentOps Infrastructure** - Ensuring the security, reliability, and scalability of your AI Agents with our AgentOps and CI/CD frameworks

 ---